bhushank-bwd/n-dsa/tutorial/dsa-short-notes.md

     - if middle greater than target place R to previous of middle
     - else place L to middle
     - return L if lth element is target

+### Second Approach

+- perform 2 binary search operation to get start and end
+- start
+  - use while L <= R rule
+    - if middle == target then keep ans[0] = M and place R to previous of middle
+    - else if middle is less than target place L to next of middle
+    - else place R to previous of middle
+- start
+  - use while L <= R rule
+    - if middle == target then keep ans[1] = M and place L to next of middle
+    - else if middle is less than target place L to next of middle
+    - else place R to previous of middle
+- return ans